emsesp/EMS-ESP-Flasher/README.md

 - removed show logs option
 - update with EMS-ESP icons
 - updated to from PyQt5 to PyQt6 and made the UI a little nicer
-- auto CTRL-C to log into to EMS-ESP console
+- auto CTRL-D to log into to EMS-ESP console
 - update setuptools - moved to a .toml file.
 See <https://setuptools.pypa.io/en/latest/userguide/>
 - note: GitHub Action build.yml uses `jason2866/upload-artifact@v2.0.3` instead of `actions/upload-artifact@v4` because of the multi-artifact feature (<https://github.com/actions/download-artifact/pull/202>)